Skip to main content

 How Does Testosterone Therapy Impact Key Metabolic Markers?

-The benefits of TRT on can be quantified through various clinical markers.
+The benefits of TRT on metabolic health can be quantified through various clinical markers.
 Studies have shown that testosterone therapy can lead to significant reductions in waist circumference and triglyceride levels, both of which are key components of the metabolic syndrome.

 While the effects on HDL cholesterol can be variable, the overall trend points toward an improvement in the lipid profile.
 The table below outlines the typical changes observed in metabolic markers following a structured TRT protocol in hypogonadal men with metabolic syndrome.